galax19ksh/Detecting-fake-news/README.md

 *	By classification report, we also got an aggregate score of 94%.

 ## Conclusion
 In this fake news detection project, I took a large dataset, implemented a TfidfVectorizer, initialized a PassiveAggressiveClassifier, and fit our model.
 I ended up obtaining an accuracy score of 94% in magnitude.
-I am looking forward to next tasks.